How to Use and Choose Standard Lenses for Photography

 Portrait taken at 47mm / David Bode

-It was a fantastic lens to give a variety of shots because it covers pretty wide-angle stuff while also letting you get in a bit tighter.
-It was a great carry-around lens, particularly at a when there weren’t a lot of great lenses available for a crop sensor.
+It was a fantastic lens to give a variety of shots because it covers wide-angle stuff while also letting you get in a bit tighter.
+It was a great carry-around lens, particularly at a time when there weren’t a lot of great lenses available for a crop sensor.

 Portrait taken at 55mm Portrait taken at 55mm Portrait taken at 55mm